pedrolcl/fluidlite-qtmultimedia/README.md

 Hacking
 -------

+Remember to use `git clone --recurse-submodules` when cloning the repository to populate the working copy with all the sources, including the submodule's.
+If you forgot to do that, then you may need to `git submodule update --init --recursive` afterwards.

 Use your favorite IDE or text editor with the source files.
 My preference is QtCreator: https://www.qt.io/ide/ To build, test and debug you may also find QtCreator interesting.
 You should use CMake (>= 3.14) to configure the project.